 Shielding for extremely vulnerable people

-Some people will receive a letter from the NHS to say they should take extra steps to protect (or 'shield') themselves because of an underlying health condition.
-This is for people who are at higher risk of severe illness from coronavirus.
+Some people will have been told by their health service or doctor that they should take extra steps to protect (or 'shield') themselves because of an underlying health condition.
+This is for people who are at higher risk of severe illness from coronavirus ('clinically extremely vulnerable').

-Employees should talk to their employer as soon as they can if they:
+Employees or workers should talk to their employer as soon as they can if they:

 - have been told to start shielding

-- think they might get a letter telling them to start shielding
+- think they might be told to start shielding

-If an employee receives a letter telling them to start shielding, they should stay at home for at least 12 weeks.
+If an employee or worker is told to start shielding, they should stay at home for as long as they're advised to.

 Employers should support staff following shielding guidelines.
 This might be a distressing or difficult time, so it's important for employers to keep in touch during any absence.

-Any details about the employee's medical condition must be kept confidential, unless the employee says it can be shared.
+Any details about the employee or worker's medical condition must be kept confidential, unless the employee or worker says it can be shared.

 Discrimination and unfair treatment